August 13, 2019

 The move towards digitization in traditionally under-digitized industries is fast approaching.
 Given the tightened labor pool in the building materials industry, companies are focused on increasing efficiency with their current business processes allowing them to accomplish more with fewer employees.
 Digitizing manual tasks also increases production output by reducing the time to complete processes.
 Waste is also reduced due to the reduction of paper-based record keeping.
 Most importantly, companies digitizing will reduce operational overhead which increases margins and grows profits.
 The shift towards digital methods is taking the industry by storm and it is important that companies remain focused on the long-term shift to remain competitive.

 Companies are still using manual methods to measure and track stockpile inventory.
-Methods range from bucket counts and visual guesses to slightly more informed measurements based walking wheel length and height of the pile.
+Stockpile measurement methods range from bucket counts and visual guesses to slightly more informed measurements based walking wheel length and height of the pile.
 These methods are riddled with inconsistencies, incorrect assumptions, and data entry errors, leaving companies without reliable data to make smart business decisions.
 Bad data causes a negative ripple effect through the entire organization.
 It creates frustration and tension between operations and finance teams, unexpected costly write-offs, and eats away at profits.

 Stockpile volume measurement is the number one use case for drones on worksites.
-All stockpiles are of unique shape and size, making them difficult to measure, track, and quantify using basic measurement methods such as GPS or walking wheels.
+All stockpiles are of unique shape and size, making them difficult to measure, track, and quantify using stockpile measurement methods such as GPS or walking wheels.
 Drones are able to capture and render data that is just as accurate as traditional surveying methods at a fraction of the cost and time.
 In fact, drone photos capture magnitudes of more detail than a traditional survey rover.
 When companies adopt drone inventory measurement solutions, they build confidence in their inventory reporting, make decisions based on aerial intelligence and thus, experience greater profit margins.

 Companies who have jumped on the drone bandwagon, in most cases, will tell you that using a drone makes them more efficient in their inventory measurement processes.
 Measuring stockpile volumes traditionally took over a week to complete in the past.
 However, stockpile volume measurements with a drone transitioned the process from a “pile at a time” to a “site at a time.”
 Drones have enabled companies to measure an entire site with a single flight thus capturing an entire company-wide inventory in only a day or two.
 The increased data capture speed allows companies to measure inventory at a higher frequency, making them more consistent in their regular inventory counts.
 They are able to make quick and strategic business decisions because their data is reliable and precise.
 Their overall inventory measurement and tracking time have dramatically decreased since investing in their own drone program, saving them more money and adding to their profits.